I admit it. I'm biased. Whenever someone tells me that they bought a mutual fund through an investment advisor, I wince.

 Is it ever worth it?

-It's a no-brainer: Taking a 5% bite out of your upfront investment, or a 1% annual bite out of your annual returns, can have a dramatically negative effect on your long-term investment results.
-Given how simple it is to see fund holdings, you can just as easily buy individual companies yourself.
-For instance, if you like the Fidelity Advisor fund discussed above, you could just buy shares of its top holdings, such as Monsanto (NYSE:MON), Broadcom (NASDAQ:BRCM), and Deere (NYSE:DE).
+It's a no-brainer: Taking a 5% bite out of your up-front investment, or a 1% annual bite out of your annual returns, can have a dramatically negative effect on your long-term investment results.
+Given how simple it is to discover a fund's top holdings, you can just as easily buy individual companies yourself.
+For instance, if you like the Fidelity Advisor fund discussed above, you could just buy shares of the companies it contains, such as Costco

-And, of course, if you decide you want to find market-beating no-load mutual funds on your own, you've come to the right place.
-Feel free to jump right in to the mutual funds conversation on our Foolish discussion boards.
+And of course, if you decide you want to find market-beating no-load mutual funds on your own, you've come to the right place.
+Consider taking our excellent Motley Fool Champion Funds service for a free 30-day test drive.
+It's one of the best ways out there to get focused on the highest-performing funds available, quickly and painlessly.